tvonment/azdevopsaction-pbi-docu/wiki/Datasets/Capacity-&-Utilization/dax.md

     )
 ```

-OpenAI API Key is not configured

 ```dax
 CurrentDay = TODAY()
 ```

-OpenAI API Key is not configured

 ```dax
 CurrentDayWeek = [CurrentDay] & " (" & [CurrentWeek] & ")"
 ```

-OpenAI API Key is not configured

 ```dax
 CurrentWeek = CALCULATE(